Haishan Fishing Port

 The Haishan Fishing Port (海山漁港 (海山渔港, Hǎishān Yúgǎng)) is a fish harbor in Xiangshan District, Hsinchu City, Taiwan.

 History

 In 1988, the Hsinchu City Government built tide breaker to provide a place for fishing boats to park during monsoon periods.

 Economy

 Fishermen at this harbor make a living from inshore fishing and shallow sea creatures.
 The harbor is also a center for fish and produce selling, such as dairy products, organic fruits and vegetables.

 Ecology

 Most of the fish within the harbor area are blackfish, bream, cuttlefish and shark.

 Transportation

-The harbor is accessible within walking distance west of Xiangshan Station of Taiwan Railways.
+The harbor is accessible within walking distance west of Xiangshan Station of Taiwan Railway.